shamanthc/nba_fantasy_dashboard/README.md

 - nba_player_scraping.py: extracts a player's gamelog i.e. the player's stats for each game (approx 500 csv files, dependant on how many players played that season)
 - nba_team_scraping.py:   extracts a team's season averages (30 csv files b/c there are 30 teams)

-For each script, you will need to edit two global variables: YEAR and file_location YEAR is the season you would like to extract data from.
+For each script, you will need to edit the following global variable: YEAR YEAR is the season you would like to extract data from.
 If you would like to extract data from the 2018-2019 season, you will set YEAR to 2019.
-If you would like to extract data from the 2019-2020 season you will set YEAR to 2020. file_location is simply the file path of where you would like the files to be stored.
+If you would like to extract data from the 2019-2020 season you will set YEAR to 2020.
-The csv file names will be determined by the scripts so you do not need to specify those.
-Simply specify the file path of the folder you would like the csv files to be stored in.
-For the script nba_player_scraping
-NOTE: I will be working to improve the scripts so users won't need to edit file paths
+NOTE: I will be working to improve the scripts to abstract their details so users won't have to edit any variables inside them.
 NOTE: nba_player_scraping will take some time to complete since there are approx. 500 players in the league.
 I am looking into how to improve the speed for this.

 If you would like to update the data, simply re-run these scripts.
 Keep in mind that by updating, you may overwrite these files.